winkydes/SNAP-Network-Analysis/README.md

 ### SIRS Model
 The SIRS model is again a modification to the previous models.
 This time after the removed state, the nodes will return to the susceptible state, where the spread could go on again.
 So the spread will be expected to stay longer than SIS model too.

+### Network Effect Model
+The final model in this project is to show how the network structure affects the spread of the epidemic.
+The file named "network_SIR" takes 200 random nodes from the network and run a SIR simulation each time, and find its stopping time.
+Users should expect to see a slight positive relationship between the out degree of the initial node and the time of the disease being eliminated.

+## Technology Used
+1. Python
+2. Pandas
+3. SNAP (and their dataset)